P. J. Tucker

 Anthony Leon "P.J."
-Tucker Jr. (born May 5, 1985) is an American professional basketball player who last played for the New York Knicks of the National Basketball Association (NBA).
-Regarded as a reliable perimeter defender all throughout his career, Tucker won an NBA championship with the Milwaukee Bucks in 2021.
+Tucker Jr. (born May 5, 1985) is an American former professional basketball player.
+Regarded as a reliable corner three-point shooter and perimeter defender all throughout his career, Tucker won an NBA championship with the Milwaukee Bucks in 2021.
 He played college basketball for the Texas Longhorns.
-Outside his NBA career, he was also the 2008 Israeli Basketball Premier League MVP, and Israeli Basketball Premier League Finals MVP and also won championships overseas in the Israeli Super League in 2008 with the Hapoel Holon, the German League and the German Cup in 2012 with Brose Bamberg.
+Outside his NBA career, he was also the 2008 Israeli Basketball Premier League MVP, and Israeli Basketball Premier League Finals MVP and also won championships in the Israeli Super League in 2008 with Hapoel Holon, the German League and the German Cup in 2012 with Brose Bamberg.

 High school and college

 Tucker attended William G. Enloe High School in Raleigh, North Carolina, where he was named North Carolina Player of the Year in 2003 and his jersey number was later retired.
 In three seasons at the University of Texas at Austin, he scored 1,169 points, including a career-high 594 in the 2005–06 season.
 He also had 714 rebounds, 170 assists (including 107 in 2005–06), and 116 steals throughout his career with the Longhorns.
 After being unable to play most of his sophomore season due to poor academics, Tucker was named a second-team All-American and the Big 12 Player of the Year in his junior year.